The golden plan of skating blind pays off for Tessa Virtue and Scott Moir

 In a short program on Monday that will be remembered for what Papadakis called her "worst nightmare coming true," a clasp on the skater's costume broke, causing the top of her dress to slip down, partially exposing her breast to the television cameras.

 Yet, despite the wardrobe malfunction, Papadakis managed to pull her dress back into place, and she and Cizeron salvaged the remainder of the routine to finish just 1.74 points back of Virtue and Moir, who had set a new world record for the short program.

+"It was tight," Moir said of the minuscule point difference between the two teams, despite the dress mishap, suggesting the Canadians should have had a bigger lead after the short program.
+"We felt like we kind of blew the roof off the arena."

-Based on the French team's marks, their coach Lauzon said it appeared some of the judges hadn't noticed the momentary costume gaffe, even if the cameras did.
+While there were murmurs of questionable judging in favour of the French, Lauzon said he didn't think it was a factor.
+Based on the French team's marks, the coach said it appeared some of the judges hadn't noticed the momentary costume gaffe, even if the cameras did.

 Those high scores left the two teams in a dead heat heading into Tuesday's free dance, and it was Virtue and Moir, in their third Olympics, who prevailed over the less-experienced French team, who were appearing at their first Games.